 You can only use absence days for days your child would normally attend care and get CCS.
 This includes public holidays.

 You can use absence days for any reason, including if the child is on a holiday.
 You don’t need to provide evidence for any absences you use under the allowable absence limit.

 Tracking your absences

-You can track your absences in the Express Plus Centrelink mobile app.
+You can also use the Express Plus Centrelink mobile app.
 Select your child’s name from the Child Care Subsidy menu option, then Absences.

 When you can use absence days before your child attends care or after their last day of attendance

 We generally won’t pay CCS for any absences before your child physically attends or after the last day your child physically attends care.
 You’ll need to pay full fees for these days.